AaronHevia/Python_Practice/README.md

 ## Project 18:  Snake Game
 Coding the classic snake game where the snake gets bigger. **Completed initial build.
 Current bug when movement combination is pushed faster than refresh rate causes a game over.
 Future updates to include increasing challenges (game speed, adding obstacles, etc).**

+## Project 19:  Pong
+Using turtle module to create the classic game of pong.